When to Introduce Electronic Trading Platforms in Over-the-Counter Markets?

 88 Pages Posted: 10 Jan 2017 Last revised: 18 Nov 2019

 Date Written: November 1, 2019

-I study a hybrid over-the-counter (OTC) market structure in which traders have the choice of obtaining an asset either in a bilateral market or on an electronic trading platform.
-In a hybrid market (HM), turnover is higher and expected prices are lower than in a pure bilateral market (PBM).
-I present sufficient conditions under which dealers' profits are higher in the HM than in the PBM and vice versa.
-Dealers can increase their profits in the HM by colluding to keep their activity on the platform at a certain level.
-The model also delivers several other empirical implications regarding prices, trading volume and the traders' choices of trading venue under the two different market structures.
+I study a hybrid over-the-counter (OTC) market structure in which traders have the choice of obtaining an asset from dealers either in a bilateral market or on an electronic trading platform.
+In a hybrid market (HM), turnover is higher and traders are better off than in a pure bilateral market (PBM).
+I present sufficient conditions under which dealer profits are higher in the HM than in the PBM and vice versa.
+Regulators can improve welfare by mandating electronic trading if search costs on the platform are low.
+Whether search costs are sufficiently low could be tested, using the model implications.

 Keywords: OTC markets, electronic trading, search, market design, efficiency